What is telephone etiquette?

 Question: 23

-When is it acceptable to use the 'silent' mode on your cell phone?
+the 'silent' mode on your cell phone?

 a.
 When you do not want to disturb others around you